 Neuro-Linguistic Programming or NLP is all about our five senses.
 These five senses as we now know give a form to our experiences.
 The combination of the filters through which we operate (see the earlier articles on NLP in this series) makes them pleasant or unpleasant.
 Thus to emulate excellence, it is important to understand the programme which triggers it.
 The key to success lies in decoding our programmes and correcting them to trigger excellence.

 To emulate excellence, we need to first understand what is programming all about.
 We will discuss simple programmes for easy and speedy understanding.
-Let us take an example of an effective teacher.
+Let us take the example of an effective teacher.
 The programme is definitely a combination of the way the five senses are used.
 An effective teacher first sees the classroom, which is a visual interpretation.
 After making sure that the classroom is in good shape goes and gives final touches to the lecture.
 Subsequently on entering the classroom lovingly greets the students and then starts the lecture.
-The lecture comprises of a combination of words, which are visual, auditory and kinesthetic to cater to the linguistic preferences of all in the classroom.
+The lecture comprises a combination of words, which are visual, auditory, and kinesthetic to cater to the linguistic preferences of all in the classroom.

 Let us now map out the strategy or the programme code:

 First a visual (external impulse) – then into preparation which is internal talk or auditory (internal); after preparation gets a confident feeling, which is kinesthetic (internal) and then a talk suitable for all which is auditory external comprising of all linguistic preferences.
 Some teachers may also choose to use room fresheners for olfactory senses.